 Exiting your Business

-- passing on your business to your children or other family members, or a family trust
+- passing on your business to your children or other family members, or to a family trust

 - selling your share in the business to your co-owners or partners